-However, you must be wary that if they are refusing to work overtime due to childcare or a protected characteristic then it would be dangerous to enforce such a rule.
+However, you must be wary if they are refusing to work overtime due to childcare or a protected characteristic, as it would then be dangerous to enforce such a rule.

-Please note that it’s important as to how you word this in your contracts because it may be interpreted as an optional request rather than a job requirement if not written correctly.
+Please note that it’s important how you word this in your contracts because it may be interpreted as an optional request rather than a job requirement if not written correctly.

 On the other hand, if this is not something included in any official employee documentation, and your employees refuse to work overtime, then there isn’t anything more you can do about it – it’s their choice.

 If your company is one that may require additional hours of work, then this is something that you should carefully consider when writing up employee contracts.

 Overtime can be a complex issue and there are many more laws and practices that you should be aware of as an employer.